 A microgrid is a group of interconnected loads and distributed energy resources that acts as a single controllable entity with respect to the grid.
 It can connect and disconnect from the grid to operate in grid-connected or island mode.

-Microgrids can include uncontrollable loads as well as distributed energy resources such as generators, storage devices, and controllable loads.
+Microgrids can include distributed energy resources such as generators, storage devices, and controllable loads.
 Microgrids generally must also include a control strategy to maintain, on an instantaneous basis, real and reactive power balance when the system is islanded and, over a longer time, to determine how to dispatch the resources.
 The control system must also identify when and how to connect/disconnect from the grid.

 - Modeling and simulation of microgrid systems on timescales of electromagnetic transients and dynamic and steady-state behavior

 - Controller hardware-in-the-loop testing, where the physical controller interacts with a model of the microgrid and associated power devices

 - Expertise in distributed optimization and control of sustainable power systems that can be applied to microgrid distributed energy resources dispatch